Finding Homes for Sale: Where to Start

-The right Exclusive Buyers Agent (EBA) can also help with financing.
+The right buyer’s agent can also help with financing.
 Our many years of experience prove that well-informed borrowers are apt to find the loan process much smoother, less stressful, and less time-consuming.
-EBA’s are here to help you through every step of the process, from applying to deciding which offer to accept.
+Colorado buyer’s agents are here to help you through every step of the process, from applying to deciding which offer to accept.

-CEBAA is dedicated to the consumer as an advocate in the absolute representation of the buyer.
+Colorado Buyers Agents Association is dedicated to the consumer as an advocate in the dedicated representation of the buyer.

 Just want to Browse Colorado Homes for Sale?

 Two sites that have some of the most accurate information about Colorado properties include recolorado.com and of course realtor.com.
 The National Association of Realtors® site covers the entire United States.
 For Northern Colorado, including Fort Collins, Loveland, Greeley, Longmont & Boulder, you may wish to visit coloproperty.com.
 For Colorado Springs, you’ll want to go to the Pikes Peak Association of Realtors® site.
 These websites provide access to most of the active listings and provide the seller agent contact information.
 Of course, as a buyer, you don’t want to be calling up the seller’s agent to get further information on a property of interest to you.
 The seller’s agent is under a contractual obligation to get the best price and terms for the seller.